flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[Rose Parade]]
     - Caught up with [[Jerry's podcast]]
         - [[Canvases]] and [[murder boards]]
-    - Chris got into this space since ~2018-ish, but started keeping websites 1992-93 (took a hiatus on 1998 or so, started tinkering again o) and blogging on ~2008
+    - Chris got into this space since ~2018-ish, but started keeping websites 1992-93 (took a hiatus on 1998 or so, started tinkering again on 2005) and blogging on ~2008
+    - Over 40000 posts (!)

 ## 2022-12-28